Facebook defends sharing user data with phone makers

 The scandal pummeled Facebook's stock and prompted calls for greater regulation of big social media companies.

-But CEO Mark Zuckerberg survived a series of grillings from lawmakers in the United States and Europe.
+But Zuckerberg survived a series of grillings from lawmakers in the United States and Europe.
 And Facebook's stock has since recovered to trade close to its all-time high.